macey26/100-days-of-code/r1-log.md

 Wrote down options for  the sumAll Exercise @TheOdinProject.

 Not too sure I have figured out what I am doing yet, but I am going to try.

+###R1D41
+Passed the first 2 tests for the sumAll Exercise @TheOdinProject.
+Learnt a lot more about operators and loops.